Viva La Dirt League: Viva La Dirt League D&D

-Starting in July 2019, Viva released a short Dungeons & Dragons series where their Epic NPC Man characters adventured into Baldur's Gate: Descent into Avernus, with Robert Hartley as Dungeon Master.
-Building on its success, in March 2020, Viva launched their second YouTube channel focusing on Dungeons & Dragons and general TTRPG content, with their main campaign "Adventures of Azerim" set in the world of "Skycraft" and shaping it's lore.
+Starting in July 2019, Viva released a short actual play series using Dungeons & Dragons where their Epic NPC Man characters adventured into Baldur's Gate: Descent into Avernus, with Robert Hartley as Dungeon Master.
+Building on its success, in March 2020, Viva launched their second YouTube channel focusing on Dungeons & Dragons and general tabletop role-playing game (TTRPG) content, with their main campaign "Adventures of Azerim" set in the world of "Skycraft" and shaping its lore.

 In "Adventures of Azerim", King, Morrison and Bettjeman reprise their roles as Greg, Baradun and Bodger, and Van Lier debuts the character Bartholomew Osiris Bladesong (abbreviated as "Bob").
 Hartley also returns as the Dungeon Master.
 The series featured a rotating cast and ran for five years, concluding with its 250th episode in September 2025.

 In February 2024, Viva started a complementing campaign featuring Britt Scott Clark, Ellie Harwood, Phoenix Cross and Rhiannon McCall, called "Tales of the Misfits".

 In October 2025, with "Adventures of Azerim" and "Tales of the Misfits" both ending previously, they started a new main campaign called "Into the Darklands".
-While Hartley running the campaign as usual, players Adam King, Britt Scott Clark, Ben Van Lier and Brynley Stent are all debuting new characters.
+Hartley returned as Dungeon Master with players Adam King, Britt Scott Clark, Ben Van Lier and Brynley Stent debuting new characters.

+Daggerheart: Azerim is an actual play collaboration between Viva La Dirt League and Critical Role Productions.
+The cast consists of Ben Van Lier, Adam King, Rowan Bettejeman, and Alan Morrison as players with Robert Hartley as the Game Master.
+It is set in the Azerim setting and features the Baradun and the Dickheads adventuring party.
+Unlike previous actual plays by the troupe, this show uses the Daggerheart system instead of Dungeons & Dragons.
+The show has a staggered release schedule across streaming platforms – it premiered on Beacon on 13 January 2026 and then was released on VIVA+ on 20 January 2026 and on YouTube on 27 January 2026.